Viceroys of India and significant Events in their rule

 - Indian Independence Bill introduced in House of commons.

-- Boundary commission appointed under Sir Cyril Redcliff for partition.
+- The Boundary Commission was appointed under Sir Cyril Redcliff for partition.

 You can also read: List of Governors general of India